bjornbytes/lovr-docs/guides/Distribution.md

 `game.js` file downloads the `game.data` contents and mounts it into the Emscripten filesystem, which LÖVR will then run at startup.

-For full instructions on creating a web-enabled build of LÖVR, see the [Compiling guide](Compiling#webvr).
+For full instructions on creating a web-enabled build of LÖVR, see the [Compiling guide](Compiling#webxr).
-You can also use [lovr-webvr-server](https://github.com/bjornbytes/lovr-webvr-server) to develop a WebVR project locally with live-reloading support.